 Support for the minimum core

 All teachers should have a knowledge and understanding of literacy, language, numeracy, and information and communication technology (ICT) skills.

-Demonstrating proficiency of these skills will help ensure you carry out your role professionally, and support your learners adequately with their skills in these areas.
+Demonstrating proficiency of the minimum core skills will help to ensure that you carry out your role professionally, and support your learners adequately with their own skills in these areas.

 If you are taking a teaching qualification, for example the Certificate or Diploma in Education and Training, you are required to demonstrate the minimum core skills throughout your teaching practice.

 However, the minimum core should really apply to everyone, not just those taking a teaching qualification or applying for QTLS status.

 All trainers, assessors and anyone who supports the teaching, learning and assessment process should ideally be proficient in the minimum core skills.